KeeMeng/MKB-Syntax-Highlighting/README.md

 Next, you can drag the other 4 files (**MKB.py**, **MKB.sublime-completions**, **MKB.sublime-syntax**, **MKBdocs.json**) into the place where you Sublime Text 3 folder is (For Mac, it is located in `/Users/NAME/Library/Application Support/Sublime Text 3/Packages/User`).

-*Note that the menus might be different depending on your os, so you can always use the text editor's help*
+*Note that the menus might be different depending on your os, so you can always use the text editor's help.*

 ---

 ## Usage:

 When opening a txt or rtf file (can be configured), and the first line is `$${`, it will automatically change to `MKB` syntax.
 But if it doesnt work, then you can go to the bottom left corner, and click `User`, and change `Plain Text` to `MKB`.
-After that, the colors should appear, along with the auto complete functions.
+After that, the colors should appear automatically, along with the auto complete functions.
+To auto complete a statement, press tab and cycle through the options, or CMD/CTRL + Space to see a list of the possible auto completions.

 ---